No one wants the hassle of trying to drag a heavy grill to the campsite or park for a cookout.

 Don’t forget to think about the fuel type of a given tabletop grill.
 There are two main types you’ll find: charcoal and propane.
 Both types will require you to carry some fuel with you to your cooking site.

-Charcoal tabletop grills impart a particular flavor on their foods that some chefs really enjoy.
+Charcoal tabletop grills impart a particular flavor to their foods that some chefs really enjoy.

 Most tabletop propane grills come with a tank sized perfectly for their chassis already, but a few require you to buy adaptors for larger tanks if you want to cook for long uninterrupted stretches.